Mitigating Included- and Omitted-Variable Bias in Estimates of Disparate Impact: Theories of Discrimination

-There are two main legal doctrines of discrimination in the United States: disparate treatment and disparate impact.
-The first, disparate treatment, derives force from the equal protection clause of the U.S. Constitution's Fourteenth Amendment, and it prohibits government agents from acting with ``discriminatory purpose''~\citep{davis1976}.
+Disparate treatment derives force from the Equal Protection Clause of the U.S. Constitution's Fourteenth Amendment, and it prohibits government agents from acting with ``discriminatory purpose''~\citep{davis1976}.
 Although equal protection law bars policies undertaken with animus, it allows for the limited use of protected attributes to further a compelling government interest.
-For example, certain affirmative action programs for college admissions are legally permissible to further the government's interest in promoting diversity \citep{fisher2016}.
+For example, until recently, certain affirmative action programs for college admissions were legally permissible to further the government's interest in promoting diversity.
+In 2023, the U.S. Supreme Court overturned the legality of such affirmative action programs, ruling that it was unlawful to explicitly consider race in college admissions decisions~\citep{2023students}.

-The most widespread statistical test of such intentional discrimination is ordinary linear or logistic regression, in which one estimates the likelihood of favorable (or unfavorable) decisions across groups defined by race, gender, or other protected traits.
-In this approach, the investigator controls for all potentially relevant risk factors, excluding only clear proxies for the protected attributes.
-Barring omitted-variable bias, non-zero coefficients on the protected traits suggest those factors influenced the decision maker's actions; and in the absence of a compelling justification, such evidence is suggestive of a discriminatory purpose.\footnote{ The regression-based approach to discrimination is closely related to \emph{benchmark analysis}.
-In benchmark analysis, one compares the demographic composition of those receiving favorable decisions to the composition of a ``qualified pool''~\citep{ridgeway2010methods}.
-For example, one might compare the proportion of loan recipients who are minorities to the proportion of minority applicants having a certain minimum credit rating.
-Deciding which individuals are ``qualified'' is analogous to deciding which variables to control for in a regression model.} We note that it is difficult---and perhaps impossible---to rigorously define the \emph{influence}, or causal effect, of largely immutable traits like race and gender on decisions~\citep{vanderweele2014,greiner2011}.
-A regression of this type is nevertheless considered a reasonable first step to identify discriminatory motive, both by criminologists and by legal scholars \citep{fagan2010report}.
-However, for an equal protection claim to succeed in court, one typically needs additional documentary evidence (e.g., acknowledgement of an illegitimate motive) to bolster the statistical evidence.
+The most widespread statistical test of such intentional discrimination is ordinary linear or logistic regression, in which one estimates the likelihood of favorable (or unfavorable) decisions across groups defined by race, gender, or other legally protected traits.
+In this approach, the investigator adjusts for all potentially relevant risk factors, excluding only clear proxies for the protected attributes.
+Barring omitted-variable bias, non-zero coefficients on the protected traits suggest those factors influenced the decision maker's actions; in the absence of a compelling justification, such evidence is suggestive of a discriminatory purpose.
+It is difficult---and perhaps impossible---to rigorously define the \emph{influence}, or causal effect, of largely immutable traits like race on decisions~\citep{vanderweele2014,greiner2011}, but a regression of this type is nevertheless considered a reasonable first step to identify discriminatory motive, both by criminologists and by legal scholars~\citep{fagan2010report,gaebler2022causal}.
+For an equal protection claim to succeed in court, however, one typically needs additional documentary evidence (e.g., acknowledgement of an illegitimate motive) to bolster the statistical evidence.

 In contrast to disparate treatment, the disparate impact doctrine is concerned with the effects of a policy, not a decision maker's intentions, and it is the primary form of discrimination we study in this paper.
 Under the disparate impact standard, a practice may be deemed discriminatory if it has an unjustified adverse effect on protected groups, even in the absence of explicit categorization or animus.
 The doctrine stems from statutory rules, rather than constitutional law, and applies only in certain contexts, such as employment (via Title VII of the 1964 Civil Rights Act) and housing (via the Fair Housing Act of 1968).
 Apart from federal statutes, some states have passed more expansive disparate impact laws, including Illinois and California.